College Students and Self-Esteem in NYC

 At a deeper level, this often reflects a longing to feel seen and valued—what self psychology would describe as a need for mirroring and validation.

-When that need isn’t met internally, students may seek it externally in ways that can feel exhausting or unstable.
+When that need is not met internally, students may seek it externally in ways that can feel exhausting or unstable.

 Why College Can Trigger Self-Esteem Issues

-Even students who seemed confident before college can find themselves struggling.
+Even students who were confident before college can find themselves struggling.

 - Leaving familiar support systems.